Below is a list of Utah's subtractions from income:

 - Add New

-- Enter amount and choose appropriate subtraction from the drop-down menu
+- Enter amount and choose appropriate subtraction description from the drop-down menu

 For additional information regarding these subtractions, please click here.